meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 1. Ketones appear so positive for health, how do we explain that if we&rsquo;re not meant to spend much time ketogenic?
 Ergo we&rsquo;re meant to do so.
 2. High insulin load (total insulin released over a day) appears so negative for health, how do you explain that if low-fat high-carb is good?
 Ergo we&rsquo;re not meant to do so often.
-3. Calories and protein from animal sources both appear better-adapted for humans than the same from plant sources
-    -   (this seems the case for all animals, as even herbivores eat meat opportunistically, and it&rsquo;s a priori reasonable that the building blocks of an animal would be good raw material for the body of an animal, and that its energy stores would be in a good form for the body of an animal to burn)
-4.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-05-08 Sun] </span></span> 10:1 for) **The EEA argument**:  The things the typical animal of a given species ate over a lifetime in its Environment of Evolutionary Adaptedness (EEA) reflects so accurately what&rsquo;s healthy for that species, that you can treat these claims as synonymous: &ldquo;we ate like this in the past&rdquo; and &ldquo;this is healthy for us&rdquo;.
+3.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-05-08 Sun] </span></span> 10:1 for) **The EEA argument**:  The things the typical animal of a given species ate over a lifetime in its Environment of Evolutionary Adaptedness (EEA) reflects so accurately what&rsquo;s healthy for that species, that you can treat these claims as synonymous: &ldquo;we ate like this in the past&rdquo; and &ldquo;this is healthy for us&rdquo;.
-5.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 6:1 for) **The human design argument**: Among primates, *homo sapiens* appears to have been shaped by consuming far more meat than the other species, and especially animal fat.
+4.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 6:1 for) **The human design argument**: Among primates, *homo sapiens* appears to have been shaped by consuming far more meat than the other species, and especially animal fat.
 (Some have called it a &rsquo;fativore&rsquo; because it&rsquo;s different from carnivores in this regard.)
     -   Alternatively expressed, I doubt the human design indicates an EEA where it was common to consume plant carbs for a large share (say >33%) of its lifetime calories.
     -   <span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> In retrospect, this claim is hard to apply or draw conclusions from, because there was no single ancestral diet.
 See [The AMY1 gene](#orgceaec5d).
     -   If you want to look at this more closely, there is plenty of rhetoric online about why e.g. the digestive tract, teeth, bipedal posture and other features mean we&rsquo;re herbivores or that we&rsquo;re carnivores.
 Google &rsquo;human design vegan&rsquo; for the pro-vegan arguments, &rsquo;human design carnivore&rsquo; for the opposite, and decide for yourself.
-6.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-22 Wed] </span></span> 5:1 for) Certain corporations that stand to make a lot of money from the lowfat low-cholesterol high-carb whole-grain agenda, are currently meddling in Science in analogous fashion to what the tobacco industry did for nearly a century.
+5.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-22 Wed] </span></span> 5:1 for) Certain corporations that stand to make a lot of money from the lowfat low-cholesterol high-carb whole-grain agenda, are currently meddling in Science in analogous fashion to what the tobacco industry did for nearly a century.
 Unqualified, this looks like a conspiracy theory, so I&rsquo;ll not abuse as an excuse for anything.
 I&rsquo;m not a journalist and this page isn&rsquo;t a journalist piece.
 But it fuels my skepticism towards paper abstracts and the consensus.

+<a id="orgfd43e3e"></a>

+## Rejected cruxes

+Take the following fact, which I used to count among the cruxes above.
+It&rsquo;s still true, but can&rsquo;t support a conclusion either way.

+6. Calories, protein and micronutrients from animal sources frequently appear better-adapted for humans than the same from plant sources
+    -   to clarify, not just in bioavailability but also amino acid profiles and micronutrient profiles (when eating nose-to-tail)
+    -   (this seems the case for all animals, as even herbivores eat meat opportunistically, and it&rsquo;s a priori reasonable that the building blocks of an animal would be good raw material for the body of an animal, and that its energy stores would be in a good form for the body of an animal to burn)

+The fact herbivores can benefit from meat, *despite being evolved for herbivory*, means we could likewise be so, and the bioavailability arguments don&rsquo;t by themselves say a lot about what we&rsquo;re evolved for.

 <a id="org539dfd4"></a>